Read the latest information on

 Mr Kearns said that if the compost is thoroughly mixed, turned and aerated, the temperatures reached in the material, along with microbial attack and chemical degradation should be sufficient to destroy pests, diseases and weed seeds, producing a valuable resource.

 “There is scientific knowledge regarding the survival of diseases, pests and weed seeds during the process of composting including what practices will reduce the risk,” added Mr Kearns.

 Producers of quality compost manage these key steps in the process to ensure the product conforms to requirements and is fit for purpose, meeting a set of specifications.

 “Some composting businesses keep records of the source materials used and measure the temperature, pH and oxygen levels to ensure that this occurs.
 They use the records of the testing history to assure buyers of the quality of the product,” he said.

 Additional testing of nutritional performance and indicator pathogens such as faecal coliforms and Salmonella species may also be available with some contractors.

 Even so, there are so many disease causing organisms, such as fungal spores, that can survive the composting process.

 “With so many variables at play, it is particularly important that producers try to ensure the quality of the compost they use on their farms and to make sure they follow sound biosecurity practices to ensure that it is not a source of diseases, pests and weeds,” said Mr Kearns.

 Here are a few things you can do to secure your farm against the biosecurity risks associated with the use of compost:

-* This assumes a rate of no more than 15 cubic metres of compost per hectare.
-This is the same withholding period as for poultry litter or manure that is spread on pasture paddocks.
-If the rate is higher, the withholding period will need to be longer.
+* This is the same withholding period as for poultry litter or manure that is spread on pasture paddocks.
+If there is still compost visible on the pasture, the withholding period will need to be longer.